 Biostatistics, Environmental Health Sciences, Epidemiology & Community Health, and Health Policy and Management: The School carries out its mission and achieves its goals through these four divisions.
 Division Heads report to the Dean and are charged with setting direction and assuring unit financial stability.
 Degree programs within each Division and the Public Health Practice programs within the Office of the Dean prepare students in specific competencies credentialed through two professional degrees, Master of Health Administration (MHA) and Master of Public Health (MPH), and two academic degrees, Master of Science (MS) and doctoral (PhD).
 Each area of study is overseen by a Program Director with support from faculty members who have expertise in the area.
-The School currently has 16 MPH degree programs, three MHA degree programs.
+The School currently has 16 MPH degree programs, three MHA degree program, five MS degree programs, five doctoral degree programs, and 19 joint-degree programs.
 Program Directors report to the Division Heads.